-We take results of our experiments to support the idea that positional faithfulness constraints that refer to nouns, heads, and proper nouns are universally available, i.e., they are in the constraint set of adult speakers of every language.
-We argued that such constraints could not have been learned from the English lexicon, so their emergence in our experiments suggests that they exist prior to or independent of phonological learning.
+6.2.
+WHAT MAKES A POSITION 'STRONG'?
+We take the results of our experiments to support the idea that constraints enforcing positional privilege in nouns, heads, and proper nouns are universally available, that is, they are in the constraint set of adult speakers of every language.
+We have argued that such constraints could not have been learned from the English lexicon, so their emergence in our experiments suggests that they exist prior to or independent of phonological learning.
 However, we remain agnostic about whether these constraints are part of an innate constraint set or whether they are universally available for another reason.
-For example, these constraints might be projected from some component of cognition that deals with semantic "salience," in a manner analogous to phonetic inductive grounding as proposed by Hayes (1999) (see also Author (2005) for discussion of constraint induction involving psycholinguistic salience).
+For example, these constraints might be projected from some component of cognition that deals with semantic 'salience', in a manner analogous to phonetic inductive grounding as proposed by Hayes (1999) (see also Smith 2005 for discussion of constraint induction involving psycholinguistic salience).
 On this latter view, heads, nouns, and proper nouns are predicted to be more salient (by psycholinguistic criteria such as those described in Beckman 1999, Ch.
-2) than non-heads, non-nouns, and common nouns, respectively.
-Likewise, other salient positions are predicted to have corresponding faithfulness constraints.
-A position that passes any one of the three tests (asymmetric faithfulness typologically, emergent faithfulness, and psycholinguistic salience) should pass the other two as well.
+2, or by some set of criteria diagnosing semantic salience) than nonheads, non-nouns, and common nouns, respectively.
+Likewise, other salient positions are predicted to have corresponding positional-privilege constraints.
+A position that passes any one of the three tests (asymmetric privilege typologically, emergent privilege, and semantic or psycholinguistic salience) should pass the other two as well.

-If positional constraints are derived by freely relativizing existing constraints to prominent positions (Author 2004), a further prediction is made.
-Prominent positions do not only resist positional neutralization, they also undergo positional augmentation (Author 2005), a markedness-driven process that enforces high perceptual salience.
-For example, Tuyuca enhances the perceptual salience of roots by requiring them to bear (non-contrastive) stress (Barnes 1996).
+If positional constraints are derived by freely relativizing existing constraints to prominent positions (Smith 2004), a further prediction is made.
+Prominent positions do not only resist positional neutralization, they also undergo POSITIONAL AUGMENTATION (Smith 2005), a markedness-driven process that enforces high perceptual salience.
+For example, Tuyuca enhances the perceptual salience of roots by requiring them to bear (non-contrastive) stress (Janet Barnes 1996).
 Hence, we expect any prominent position, including heads, nouns, and proper nouns, to spawn corresponding augmentation constraints, which, when ranked above faithfulness, would cause them to undergo positional augmentation.
-In the long run, we hope that this research program will lead to a general unifying theory of what makes particular positions more salient than their complements, and of what common property unites morphological positions like heads, nouns, and proper nouns with initial syllables, stressed syllables, roots, and other strong positions.
+Sugawara's (2012) finding that Japanese personal names (proper nouns) preferentially bear a pitch accent may be evidence in support of this prediction.
+In the long run, we hope that this research program will lead to a general unifying theory of what makes particular positions more salient than their complements, and of what common property unites morphological positions like heads, nouns, and proper nouns with initial syllables, stressed syllables, roots, and other strong positions-that is, positions whose salience derives from both phonetic and non-phonetic factors.

-Finally, our results have broader implications for the role of lexical categories in positional neutralization effects.
-The typological survey in Author (2011) indicates that there is a hierarchy of phonological privilege among the major lexical categories, N > A > V. Our experiment results, together with the phonological analyses of Walker (1984) and Jaber (2011), show that the category N can be further subdivided into proper nouns and common nouns: PrN > cN > A > V. This finding then raises the question of whether verbs or adjectives likewise show differences in phonological privilege among their subcategories.
+Finally, our results have broader implications for the role of lexical categories in positional-privilege effects.
+The typological survey in Smith (2011) indicates that there is a hierarchy of phonological privilege among the major lexical categories, N > A > V. Our experiment results, together with the phonological analyses of Walker (1984) and Jaber (2011), show that the category N can be further subdivided into proper nouns and common nouns: PrN > cN > A > V. This finding then raises the question of whether verbs or adjectives likewise show differences in phonological privilege among their subcategories.
 More broadly still, what is the ultimate origin of this hierarchy of phonological privilege?
-The scale PrN > cN > A > V appears to be a continuum from prototypical rigid designators (PrN) to prototypical predicates (V), and furthermore strongly resembles continuum models of lexical categories that have been proposed for morphosyntactic or semantic reasons (e.g., Ross 1972; Langacker 1987; Croft 1990).
-This resemblance is striking, but further explorations of the structure and origin of the hierarchy of phonological privilege among lexical categories must remain a question for future work.
+The scale PrN > cN > A > V appears to be a continuum from prototypical rigid designators (PrN) to prototypical predicates (V), and furthermore strongly resembles continuum models of lexical categories that have been proposed for morphosyntactic or semantic reasons (e.g. Ross 1972; Langacker 1987; Croft 1990).
+This resemblance is striking, but further explorations of the structure and origin of the hierarchy of PHONOLOGICAL privilege among lexical categories must remain a question for future work.